core-wg/resource-directory/draft-ietf-core-resource-directory.md

   doubt that's the intention, though, as it spills at semicolons/commas and does not match the ext-value ABNF. -->

-* If the anchor attribute is present, the link target reference is resolved by using the the (resolved) anchor value as Base URI in a link-format document, while in Link headers, it is resolved against the URI of the requested document.
+* In a link-format document, if the anchor attribute is present, the link target reference is resolved by using the the (resolved) anchor value as Base URI for that link, while in Link headers, it is resolved against the URI of the requested document.

-  This is explicit in {{RFC6690}} section 2.1 for link-format, and spellt out in section B.2 of {{I.D.-draft-nottingham-rfc5988bis-08}} <!-- "Parsing a Link Field Value -->.
+  This is explicit in {{RFC6690}} section 2.1 for link-format, and spelled out in section B.2 of {{I-D.nottingham-rfc5988bis}} <!-- "Parsing a Link Field Value -->.